rockycool000007/Python-Projects/README.md

 **Upcoming Improvements**

 * ~~Develop a layout for the facts.
 Right now it's very bare-bones~~
-* Have the app crawl for facts online (not sure how to build a crawler but I will learn)
+* ~~Have the app crawl for facts online (not sure how to build a crawler but I will learn)~~ I don't have the time at the moment to learn how to do this
 * ~~Use the Twitter API to post the facts to my Twitter account (again, I sure how to do that but I'll learn)~~

 I'm going to not implement posting the facts to Twitter via an API because it requires for me to make an app on Twitter with a valid website.
 As of right now I don't have any websites up and running as I closed them down due to time-management purposes.
 Since I'm busy with work and this class, I'm going to manually posts tweets to my Twitter profile from the app.